-Easy Spaghetti with Pesto Sauce
+Easy Pesto Spaghetti

 I love making pesto in the summer when there is basil growing everywhere.
 My go to basil pesto recipe is very straight forward.
 I use just basil, some pine nuts, Parmesan and garlic in just the right amounts for a fresh summer sauce.
 In these colder months for my winter spaghetti pesto, I mix the greens up and use only a little basil for flavor.
 It isn’t growing in my garden right now and can get a little pricey.

-- Greens and herbs – I mixed the fresh basil with some flat-leaf parsley and baby spinach.
+- Greens and herbs: I mixed the fresh basil with some flat-leaf parsley and baby spinach.
 Both have lovely, simple flavors but add an herby green punch that’s just right for pasta.

-- Frozen peas – Available and tasty all year, these add some sweetness to the sauce since I used less basil in this recipe because it’s winter.
+- Frozen peas: Available and tasty all year, these add some sweetness to the sauce since I used less basil in this recipe because it’s winter.

-- Raw almonds – Give the sauce that great texture in place of the usual pine nuts that are used.
+- Raw almonds: Give the sauce that great texture in place of the usual pine nuts that are used.

-- Lemon juice – Adds brightness to the sauce and balances out any bitterness from the fresh herbs.
+- Lemon juice: Adds brightness to the sauce and balances out any bitterness from the fresh herbs.

-- Garlic – Pesto sauce isn’t the same without a clove of fresh garlic.
+- Garlic: Pesto sauce isn’t the same without a clove of fresh garlic.
 You can always add in more if you love garlic, but I’d recommend adding a little at a time so that it doesn’t taste too pungent.

-- Olive oil – Helps give the sauce a smooth consistency, while adding a rich flavor.
+- Olive oil: Helps give the sauce a smooth consistency, while adding a rich flavor.
 A fresh and high quality extra virgin olive oil will give your pesto the best taste.

 Pesto Pasta Variations